marieotsuka/microseasons/README.md

-# Microseasons site with Laurel Schwulst
+# Microseasons site with Laurel Schwulst and Tiger Dingsun